invokablegmbh/jar_dataflow/Documentation-GENERATED-temp/Result/project/0.0.0/_sources/Configuration/ContentElement.rst.txt

 .. include:: /Includes.rst.txt
 .. highlight:: typoscript
-.. index:: Background Colors
+.. index:: Content Element
-.. _configuration-background-colors:
+.. _configuration-content-element:

-Define Background Colors
+Content Element
 ==================

 | In each grid container one can choose a background color.